yuqiww/bayarea_urbansim/model_overview.md

 ---

 ## Introduction
-Bay Area UrbanSim (BAUS) is a land use or urban economic model used to study urban policy and transportation projects at the Metropolitan Transportation Commission (MTC).
-It
+Bay Area UrbanSim (BAUS) is a land use or urban economic model used to forecast metropolitan growth, study urban policies, and evaluate transportation projects at the Metropolitan Transportation Commission (MTC).
+It is written in Python and is a customized version of the popular UrbanSim model developed by Professor Paul Waddell over the last few decades.

 ## Approach
 BAUS is used to forecast the future by stepping through repeated steps that chart out a potential pathway for future urban growth.
 The model is run from a file called baus.py that

+## Application
+BAUS is used for for three typical types of application:
+* Forecasting:
+* Policy Studies
+* Transport Project Evaluation:

 ## Model System
 BAUS is the middle model in an interactive suite of three model systems maintained by MTC: